MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 ![Monitor database backup consumption in the Azure portal](./media/automated-backups-overview/backup-metrics.png)

-Instructions on how to monitor consumption in Hyperscale can be found in [Hyperscale monitor backup consumption](hyperscale-automated-backups-overview.md#monitor-backup-consumption)
+Instructions on how to monitor consumption in Hyperscale can be found in [monitor Hyperscale backup consumption](hyperscale-automated-backups-overview.md#monitor-backup-consumption).

 ### Fine-tune backup storage consumption